-MSN-5310 Financial, Technology, and Economy of Healthcare (3 Credits)
+MSN-5310 Financial, Technology, and Economy of Healthcare (3 credits)

-Students will be introduced to the microeconomic theory and empirical studies that will deepen understandings of how consumers, firms, and the government influence health care expenditures, and patient health outcomes.
-The influence of technology and finance on health care and patient out will be examined.
+Students will be introduced to microeconomic theory and empirical studies that will deepen understandings of how consumers, firms, and the government influence health care expenditures, and patient health outcomes.
+The influence of technology and finance on health care and patients will be examined.

-MSN-5315 Advanced Nursing Research and Evidence-Based Practice (3 Credits)
+MSN-5315 Advanced Nursing Research and Evidence-Based Practice (3 credits)